Tobch/AGILE-SIS-Project/user stories.md

 **Issue Type:** Story
 **Priority:** Highest
 **Story Points:** 2
-**Description:** As an Admin I want to create the Git repo, CI pipeline, and Jira project so that the team has a shared codebase, automated builds, and a backlog to track work.
+**Description:** As an Admin I want to create the Git repo,and Jira project so that the team has a shared codebase, automated builds, and a backlog to track work.
 **Acceptance Criteria:**

 * Repo created on chosen host with `main` and `develop` branches.